Are you seeing a 401 error on your WordPress site? It is one of the most confusing WordPress errors that can lock you out of your WordPress website.

-For example, if you have password-protected your WordPress admin folder, then not entering a password will show a 401 error page on WordPress login and admin pages.
+For example, if you have password-protected your WordPress admin folder, then not entering a password will show a 401 error page on the WordPress login and admin pages.

-However, in some cases you may see this error even without adding any special password protection to your website.
+However, in some cases, you may see this error even without adding any special password protection to your website.

-For example, WordPress security plugins can lock down your admin area during a brute force attack.
+For example, WordPress security plugins can lock down your admin area during a brute-force attack.

-You’ll need to troubleshoot exactly what’s causing the error and then fix it.
+You will need to troubleshoot exactly what’s causing the error and then fix it.